TaitoUnited/taito-charts/README.md

     taito package: my-chart
     ```

-3. Publish new chart version by committing changes to git.
+3. Publish new chart version by pushing changes to git.

 ## Conventions